Home

 • School shirt and crested navy school jumper

-9. In the interest of health and safety, students are expected to be neat and well groomed.
-Excessive jewellery is forbidden.
-Girls may wear one pair of ear studs.
-Hair must be worn in a simple style.
-Boys must be clean-shaven.
+In the interest of health and safety, students are expected to be neat and well groomed.
+Avoid the wearing of excessive jewellery.

 The School Journal

-10. Each student must have/purchase an official School Journal.
-It is a vital learning tool and useful as a method of communication between the three partners in education: students, parents and teachers.
-Students must produce their School Journal if requested by any member of Staff.
+Each student must have/purchase an official School Journal.
+It is a learning tool and useful as a method of communication between students, parents and teachers.
 The Journal is not a private diary and therefore can be inspected, at any time, by a member of Staff.

 The School Journal is used: